ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 ```

 * The `dispatcher` property is the `CoroutineDispatcher` used when processing client requests.
-* While the `sslContext` is a java's [`SSLContext`](https://docs.oracle.com/javase/7/docs/api/javax/net/ssl/SSLContext.html)
+* While the `sslContext` is from Java [`SSLContext`](https://docs.oracle.com/javase/7/docs/api/javax/net/ssl/SSLContext.html)
-allowing to set custom keys, trust manager or custom source for secure random data.
+allowing you to set custom keys, trust manager or custom source for secure random data.

 ### Apache

-Apache is the most configurable http client at this point.
+Apache is the most configurable HTTP client at this point.
-It is the only that has support for following redirects and allows you to configure timeouts,
+It is the only one that supports following redirects and allows you to configure timeouts,
 proxies among other things supported by `org.apache.httpcomponents:httpasyncclient`.

 * Artifact `io.ktor:ktor-client-apache:$ktor_version`.